The Hudsucker Proxy: Commercial reception

-Warner Bros. held test screenings and audience comments were largely mixed.
+Warner Bros.
+Pictures held test screenings and audience comments were largely mixed.
 The studio suggested re-shoots, but the Coens, who held final cut privilege, refused because they were very nervous working with their biggest budget to date and were eager for mainstream success.
 The producers eventually added footage that had been cut and also shot minor pick-ups for the ending.
 Variety claimed that the pick-ups were done to try to save the film because Warner feared it was going to be a box office bomb.
 Joel Coen addressed the issue in an interview: "First of all, they weren't reshoots.
 They were a little bit of additional footage.
 We wanted to shoot a fight scene at the end of the movie.
 It was the product of something we discovered editing the movie, not previewing it.
 We've done additional shooting on every movie, so it's normal."

 The film premiered in January 1994 at the Sundance Film Festival in Park City, Utah.
 In addition, The Hudsucker Proxy opened the 1994 Cannes Film Festival on May 12, 1994.
 The film was in competition for the Palme d'Or, but lost to Pulp Fiction.
 The Hudsucker Proxy was released on March 11, 1994, and only grossed $2,816,518 in the United States and Canada.
 Worldwide, it grossed $11.3 million.
 The production budget was officially set at $25 million, although, it was reported to have increased to $40 million for marketing and promotion purposes.
 The film was a box office bomb.